 Introduction to Gaussian: Theory & Practice

 Gaussian, Inc. is pleased to announce that the workshop “Introduction to Gaussian: Theory and Practice” will be held in Tokyo, Japan from August 27th through 31st, 2018 at the School of Materials and Chemical Technology of Tokyo Institute of Technology (Tokyo Tech).
-The workshop is co-hosted by Tokyo Tech and Gaussian, Inc. Researchers at all levels from academic and industrial sectors are welcome.
+The workshop is co-hosted by Tokyo Tech and Gaussian, Inc. in association with the Society of Computer Chemistry, Japan.
+Researchers at all levels from academic and industrial sectors are welcome.

 The workshop will cover the full range of methods available in the Gaussian 16 package with emphasis on new methods and features which make Gaussian 16 applicable to an ever widening spectrum of research applications.
 The workshop is structured to provide an introduction to electronic structure theory as well as a hands-on review for researchers active in the field, and will focus on methods for computing energies, exploring energy landscapes, studying molecular properties and practical user considerations.
 All lectures will be presented in English.

 Academic faculty/staff: $450 per person

 Deadline: Registration materials and the registration fee must be received by August 3, 2018.

 You may register with one of our sales agents using this registration form.

 Alternatively, you may register directly with Gaussian, Inc. using this registration form.